 This paper has reviewed the published evidence of neotectonic activity in southern Amazonia and integrated it with new data from the analysis of remote sensing imagery and extensive field work in the LM.
-Based on the study of modern and paleo rivers, ria lakes, paleosols and landscape topography in this region, this paper suggests that the

-- Fitzcarrald Arch has determined the hydrology, flooding patterns, the forest-savannah ecotone and overall evolution of the landscape of the LM at both a regional and a local scale.
+Based on the study of modern and palaeorivers, ria lakes, palaeosols and landscape topography in this region, this paper suggests that the uplifting Fitzcarrald Arch is the most likely mechanism behind the observed uplift along the Linea Bala-Rogaguado, the general topography of the LM, the outcropping of the basement in the northern LM, the presence of underfit rivers crossing the savannahs in the transitional zone, the meandering pattern of the Mamoré River and the general shape of the fluvial network.
+I suggest that the tectonic regime brought about by the Fitzcarrald Arch has determined the hydrology, flooding patterns, the forest-savannah ecotone and overall evolution of the landscape of the LM at both a regional and a local scale.
 These findings stress that, contrary to what many researchers have assumed, climate and human activities have not been the only factors influencing landscape evolution in the Bolivian Amazon during the Holocene.
-On the contrary, the interplay be- - tween the Fitzcarrald Arch uplift and river incision could have played a fundamental role in the evolution of the LM's landscape since the late Pleistocene.
+On the contrary, the interplay between the Fitzcarrald Arch uplift and river incision could have played a fundamental role in the evolution of the LM's landscape since the late Pleistocene.
 It is unlikely that the different neotectonic elements of the landscape that have been reviewed here were caused by a single uplift.
-Instead, I propose a reconstruction of the evolution of the landscape of southern Amazonia in which at least two uplifting events took place.
-However, - 15 more data is needed in order to confirm all the aspects of this reconstruction and to better constrain the timing of the different events.
-Nevertheless, the reconstruction here proposed represents a useful working model for future research and highlights the importance of taking into account neotectonics in paleo-environmental reconstructions of southern Amazonia. - Acknowledgements.
-The present study has been funded by the Swiss National Science Foundation (SNSF), grants No 200020-141277/1.
+Instead, I propose a reconstruction of the evolution of the landscape of southern Amazonia in which at least two uplift events took place.
+More data is needed in order to confirm the hypothesis here presented and to better constrain the timing of the different events, such as the formation of ria lakes and interior deltas, river avulsions and deposition of crevasse spays.
+Nevertheless, the reconstruction here proposed represents a useful working model for future research and highlights the importance of taking into account neotectonics in palaeo-environmental reconstructions of southern Amazonia.
+In addition, this work highlights the need to disentangle the effects of human populations, climate change and neotectonics on the evolution of the LM, in order to better predict the impact of future climate change in the region and develop better adaptation strategies for local communities.

+Acknowledgements.
+The present study has been funded by the Swiss National Science Foundation (SNSF), grants no. 200020 and 141277/1.
 I would like to thank H. Veit for his support and guidance.
-Lake Rogaguado has been cored in collaboration with the IRD project HydroGen, M. Grosjean and M-P. Ledru lent me the coring devices and taught me how to use them.
+Lake Rogaguado has been cored in collaboration with the IRD project HydroGen; M. Grosjean and M-P. Ledru lent me the coring devices and taught me how to use them.
 L. Rodrigues and A. Giesche helped in several aspects of the fieldwork; J. Bocchetti helped me with several logistical problems in the field, including the fixing of the Waker motor.
-I am very grateful for the hospitality of the Community of Coquinal and, very specially, to Jonny Ibáñez, who pulled our car out of a crocodile infested pond in the middle of the night.
-Further thanks are also due to E. Canal-Beeby and the Editor, S. Mudd, who helped improve earlier versions of the manuscript.
+I am very grateful for the hospitality of the Community of Coquinal and, very specially, to Jonny Ibáñez, who pulled our car out of a crocodile-infested pond in the middle of the night.
+Further thanks are also due to E. Canal-Beeby, D. Garcia-Castellanos, J. Carson, the editor, S. Mudd, and two anonymous reviewers who helped improve earlier versions of the manuscript.